Co-founder at Movinhand & Enrollhand

-Reviving the Skilled Trades: Your Guide to Boosting Enrollment in Trade Schools9 min read
+Reviving the Skilled Trades: Your Guide to Boosting Enrollment in Trade Schools11 min read

 There’s a high demand for the skilled trades.
-Always was, and always will be.
+There always has been, and there always will be.

 Twenty-one percent of the engineering workforce is made up of specialists.
 Welders, fitters, electricians, machinists, and technicians.
 They’re all vital to the industry and lately also in short supply.